miccoli/pyownet/README.md

 # pyownet, a pythonic interface to ownet

-pyownet is a pure python library that interfaces to an [owserver](http://owfs.org/index.php?page=owserver_protocol) via the [owserver network protocol](http://owfs.org/index.php?page=owserver-protocol), in short _ownet_.
+pyownet is a pure python package that allows to access an [owserver](http://owfs.org/index.php?page=owserver_protocol) via the [owserver network protocol](http://owfs.org/index.php?page=owserver-protocol), in short _ownet_.